 So what tasks should you delegate?
 Generally, it will depend on the personal strengths and weaknesses we explored earlier.
 Let’s look at a couple of examples to shape your thinking.

 Your logo is an element of your brand that will likely be with you for a long time.
-While free tools like Canva are fairly intuitive and can be incredibly useful, you may be better served in the long run by bringing in outside help, especially if graphic design isn’t part of your skill set.
+While most visual tools are fairly intuitive and can be incredibly useful, you may be better served in the long run by bringing in outside help, especially if graphic design isn’t part of your skill set.

 Your business needs to project an image of professionalism, and low-quality materials make it hurt customer trust in your brand.